webpro255/HiddenSecTools/README.md

 ```bash
 autopsy &
 ```
+This launches the Autopsy web-based GUI, where you can create cases and add evidence for analysis.
  ### 4. The Sleuth Kit (TSK)
 - **Description**: The Sleuth Kit is a suite of command-line tools for digital forensics that enables analysis of disk images and file systems.
 It supports multiple file systems and is ideal for metadata extraction and data recovery tasks.
 - **Use Cases**: